Fedora 38 is available now.

 To test Fedora 38, you can download the beta version from its official website.

-For most users, you should wait for the stable release planned for April 18 or April 25.
+For most users, you should wait for the stable release planned for April 18, 2023.